 When parents separate, there is no law that dictates which parent a child should live with.
 It is up to the parents to make this decision.
 Flexible arrangements can be made to meet the individual needs of the child and family.
 If an agreement cannot be reached, the dispute can be settled by applying to court for a child arrangements order.

-The resident parent makes the majority of day-to-day decisions regarding the child’s upbringing, and this should be done with limited interference from the other parent.
-These are decisions about how the household will run and the child’s daily routine.
-If the other parent has parental responsibility, major decisions concerning the child’s upbringing should be made jointly.
-Such decisions may include where the child will attend school, what religion the child will be raised with, and changing the child’s name.
+The person with whom the child lives should be able to make most day-to-day decisions about the child's upbringing, with minimal interference from the other parent.
+These are decisions about how the household will run and the child's daily routine.
+If the other parent has parental responsibility, major decisions concerning the child's upbringing should be made jointly.
+Such decisions may include where the child will attend school, what religion the child will be raised with, and changing the child's name.

 At what age can a child decide where they want to live?